vishnukumarkvs/notes/docker.md

 docker
 ======

-- Its a lightwweight VM
+- Its a lightwweight VM (but its not)
 -